The input line features that will be simplified.

 Output Feature Class

 The simplified output line feature class.
-It contains all fields present in the input feature class.
+It will contain all the fields from the input feature class.
 The output line feature class is topologically correct.
-The tool does not introduce topology errors, but topological errors in the input data are flagged in the output line feature class.
-The output feature class includes two additional fields, InLine_FID and SimLnFlag, to contain the input feature IDs and the input topological errors, respectively.
+The tool does not introduce topology errors, but topological errors in the input data will be flagged in the output line feature class.
+The output feature class will include the InLine_FID and SimLnFlag fields to contain the input feature IDs and the input topological errors, respectively.
 A SimLnFlag value of 1 indicates that an input topological error is present; a value of 0 (zero) indicates that no input error is present.

-The tolerance determines the degree of simplification.
-You can choose a preferred unit; otherwise, units of the input will be used.
-The MinSimpTol and MaxSimpTol fields are added to the output to store the tolerance that was used when processing occurred.
+The degree of simplification that will be used.
+You can choose a preferred unit; otherwise, the units of the input will be used.
+The MinSimpTol and MaxSimpTol fields will be added to the output to store the tolerance that was used when processing occurred.

 Resolve topological errors

 This is a legacy parameter that is no longer used.
 It was formerly used to indicate how topological errors, possibly introduced during processing, were resolved.
-This parameter is still included in the tool's syntax for compatibility in scripts and models but is hidden from the tool's dialog box.
+This parameter is still included in the tool's syntax for compatibility in scripts and models but is hidden from the Geoprocessing pane.

 Keep collapsed points

-Specifies whether an output point feature class will be created to store the endpoints of any lines that are smaller than the spatial tolerance.
-The point output is derived; it will use the same name and location as the Output feature class parameter but with a _Pnt suffix.
+Specifies whether an output point feature class will be created to store the endpoints of lines that are smaller than the spatial tolerance.
+The point output is derived; it will use the same name and location as the Output Feature Class parameter value but with a _Pnt suffix.

 Check for topological errors

 This is a legacy parameter that is no longer used.
 It was formerly used to indicate how topological errors, possibly introduced during processing, were handled.
-This parameter is still included in the tool's syntax for compatibility in scripts and models but is hidden from the tool's dialog box.
+This parameter is still included in the tool's syntax for compatibility in scripts and models but is hidden from the Geoprocessing pane.

 Input Barrier Layers